 Two month-long work experiences, one in a hospital and one in a community pharmacy, give you a chance to build your practical skills.
 It’s also an opportunity to experience, first-hand, the professional expectations placed on pharmacy technicians.

 Community pharmacies include pharmacies in grocery stores, department stores and brand name chains.
 You can also explore job opportunities in veterinary hospitals, home health care, pharmaceutical sales and distribution, quality assurance and companies that administer health plans.
+The pathway to becoming a licensed pharmacy technician in Saskatchewan is available through the Saskatchewan College of Pharmacy Professionals.

 International applicants are not currently considered for admission to this program.